 Incomplete Spinal Cord Injury

-It’s likely a person with a partial injury will retain some sensations below the site.
-Those feelings may come and go and will likely get stronger with the right treatment.
+It’s likely a person with a partial injury will retain some sensory function below the impacted site.
+Those feelings may come and go and will likely get stronger with the right medical treatment.
 Some patients are even able to move some of the muscles below the injury site.
 Chronic pain is commonly associated with this type of injury.